Job Title: Food and Nutrition Services (FNS) Specialist

 2. Assess FNS department and school-based employee training needs and develop training programs and curriculum to meet identified needs utilizing appropriate adult learning principles in the design and delivery of training programs.

-3. Assist with organizing and delivery of the FNS Management Internship program and leadership development programs for FNS personnel.
+3. Develop, organize and facilitate the FNS Management Internship program and leadership development programs for FNS personnel.

 4. Assess FNS school staffing needs and assist in the development of recruitment and hiring procedures.

-5. Coordinate screening of applicants to provide school administrators qualified candidates for FNS positions.
+5. Coordinate screening of applicants to provide hiring managers with qualified candidates for FNS positions.

 6. Monitor in-service supplemental pay for all FNS personnel.